Apple Muffins

 • 1 cup plain low-fat yogurt or Greek yogurt

-• 1 cup whole wheat flour, spooned into measuring cup and leveled-off with back edge of knife
+• 1 cup whole wheat flour, spooned into measuring cup and leveled off

 • 1 teaspoon baking powder